mikenguyen13/bio/content/data/_index.md

     -   What procedures were used to collect data?

-    -   What was the sampling strategy (e.g., probaiblistic)?
+    -   What was the sampling strategy (e.g., probabilistic)?

     -   Data time frame